Downset.

 Downset (usually stylized as downset.) is an American rap metal band from Los Angeles, California.
 Originally called Social Justice, the band's music blends influences from rap, funk, hardcore punk, and metal with "socially aware lyrics."

 Band history

 Formation and early releases (1989–1993)

 The band's original moniker was Social Justice.
 They began as a hardcore punk band.
-They released their debut album, Unity Is Strength, in 1989 and the EP I Refuse to Lose under this name with a different lineup in 1992.
-They were known as being one of the first hardcore bands to incorporate hip hop and funk influences into their music.
+The original lineup consisted of Rey Oropeza on vocals, Jesse Garcia on guitar, Steve Sain on guitar, David Acosta on bass, and Luis Garcia on drums.
+They released their debut album, Unity Is Strength, in 1989.
+The following year, Social Justice disintegrated, and Oropeza was the only member remaining.
+He formed a new lineup which consisted of Don Ward on guitar, Rogelio Lozano on guitar, James Morris on bass, and Christopher Lee on drums.
+The revamped lineup released the mini-album I Refuse to Lose in 1992.
+They were known for being one of the first hardcore bands to incorporate hip hop and funk influences into their music.

-In 1992, Social Justice changed their name to Downset, and released the Our Suffocation demo in 1993.
-The album, which explored various social issues such as the death of lead singer Rey Oropeza's father at the hands of the LAPD, was praised by critics.
+In 1992, Ward departed from the band, and he was replaced by guitarist Brian Schwager.
+Social Justice changed their name to Downset, and released the Our Suffocation demo in 1993.
+The album, which explored various social issues such as the death of lead singer Oropeza's father at the hands of the LAPD, was praised by critics.
 During this transition, they changed their sound by heavily incorporating rap metal and funk metal.